sunming-code/VetBench/README.md

 The predictions, per-item reviews, aggregate accuracy report, and resolved task configuration are written under the timestamped directory in `outputs/qa1`.
 To test the data pipeline without calling an API, omit `--model`, `--model-id`, `--eval-type`, `--api-url`, and `--api-key`, and add `--limit 1`; EvalScope then uses its mock model.

-### Scope of the public command

-Do not obtain paper scores for the other ten tasks by merely changing `QA1.jsonl` in the command.
-QA-2 and RC-2 require multi-label parsing and set-level F1; RC-1--RC-4 must inject `Contextual materials` or `context` into the prompt; RC-5 uses `primary answer`/`secondary answer`; and the generated-answer tasks require BERTScore or the paper's calibrated judge.
-EvalScope's built-in generic adapters do not implement those VetBench-specific transformations and metrics.

-## Verified leaderboard
+## leaderboard

-The table below replaces the four-row table that was previously in this README.
-Values were checked against the revised manuscript's main-results table (Table 2), not inferred from the JSONL answer keys.

 **Aggregation.** Scores are on a 0--100 scale. `RC1--4` is one aggregated passage-supported QA component, so the four closely related RC tasks are not given four times the weight. `Avg` is the weighted mean over the reported dimensions and three independent runs.
 The interval is a two-sided 95% passage-level cluster-bootstrap CI over the 1,932 source passages (10,000 replicates).
-The leaderboard is therefore not reproducible from the released JSONL files alone.

 | Rank | Model | Group | Params | Avg | 95% CI |
 |---:|---|---|---:|---:|---:|